jdagnogo/tournament_lib/README.md

 # tournament_lib

-an Android lib that create a tournament view.
+an Android lib that creates a tournament view.
-Feel free to send me suggestion or amelioration  : jdagnogo11@gmail.com
+Feel free to send me suggestions or improvements  : jdagnogo11@gmail.com

 -----------------------------------------------------------------------------------------------------------------------------